-The financial statements, which should be read in conjunction with the Strategic Report and the Directors' Report, have been prepared on a going concern basis in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU, including interpretations issued by the IFRS Interpretations Committee, and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+The financial statements, which should be read in conjunction with the Strategic Report and the Directors' Report, have been prepared on a going concern basis in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU, including interpretations issued by the IFRS Interpretations Committee, and with those parts of the Companies Act 2006 applicable to companies reporting under IFRSs.

-The financial statements have been prepared under the historical cost convention as modified by the revaluation of derivative financial instruments and financial assets held at fair value through other comprehensive income.
+The financial statements have been prepared under the historical cost convention as modified by the revaluation of derivative financial instruments held at fair value through profit or loss.

-The accounting policies set out have been applied consistently to all years presented in these financial statements with the exception of new accounting policies in respect of IFRS 9 'Financial Instruments', which were adopted on 1 January 2018 and has not been applied retrospectively.
-IFRS 15 'Revenue from Contracts with Customers' was also adopted during the year, but did not have a material impact on the Company.
+The accounting policies set out have been applied consistently to all years presented in these financial statements with the exception of new accounting policies in respect of IFRS 9 'Financial Instruments', which were adopted on 1 January 2018 and have not been applied retrospectively.
+IFRS 15 'Revenue from Contracts with Customers' was also adopted during the year, but did not have an impact on the Company.